-At that point you'll see a BIG change and he'll be running to greet you at the door, hopping in your lap for naps and all those other good things we love about cats.
+At that point you'll see a BIG change.
+He'll be running to greet you at the door, hopping in your lap for naps and all those other good things we love about cats.

-I have a new cat too, and she has a LOT of fear aggression because of her former home.
-The humans who owned her just kept making it all worse until it got to the point that they took her to a shelter.
+I have a new kitty too, and she has a LOT of fear aggression because of her former home.
+The humans who owned her kept making it all worse until it got to the point that they took her to a shelter.

-I've been working with her for a few months now and she is finally becoming a very loving, sweet cat.
+I've been working with her for a few months now and she is finally becoming a very loving, sweet girl.
 So it works, I promise!

-Oh and if you can manage it, just let your cat sleep wherever it wants to at night.
-If it makes a lot of noise playing, you could try playing with him before bedtime so that he'll be worn out and sleep through the night.
+Oh and if you can manage it, let him sleep wherever he wants to at night.
+If he makes a lot of noise playing, you could try a long play session with him before bedtime, so that he'll be worn out and sleep through the night.

-I use a 5 foot long piece of heavy twine and tie a piece of an old sock on the end of it.
-Then I just drag it around the floor behind me and my cat goes crazy chasing it till she's out of breath and exhausted.
+I use a 5 foot long piece of heavy twine and tie a piece of an old sock to the end of it.
+Then I drag it around the floor behind me and she goes crazy chasing it till she's out of breath and exhausted.

-Thank you everyone for your helpful suggestions, Toby and I are doing better, we are starting over fresh.
+Thank you everyone for your helpful suggestions.
+Toby and I are doing better.
+We are starting over fresh.
 He is responding well.
-Mike.

 I have five cats all who are spayed/neutered and declawed.
 Three are Siamese and two are Maine Coons.
 They are all very loving, yes even the Siameses, and happy and well adjusted.

-Don't let all these comments of declawing make you feel bad.
-You did what you felt was necessary for you and your cat to have a long happy life together.
-If you look at shelters, 95% of the cats looking for new homes are adult cats with claws.
+If you look at shelters, 95% of the felines looking for new homes are adult cats with claws.

 by: Judy UK

-Try to remain calm picture somewhere with pleasant peaceful memories - believe me it works!.
-All animals pick up on our energy, if you're angry you'll project it.
+Try to remain calm.
+Picture somewhere with pleasant, peaceful memories - it really works!
+All animals pick up on our energy.
+If you're angry you'll project it.